We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 While extreme cases require that you replace sections of pipe, you can handle some clogs on your own.
 In fact, you can tackle the blockages at your system’s exit points by dissolving any minerals that are gumming up the works inside your faucet fixtures and shower heads.

-Simply place an open ziplock bag filled with vinegar over your shower head or faucet, tie it in place with some string, and leave it overnight to soak.
+Simply place an open zip-top bag filled with vinegar over your shower head or faucet, tie it in place with some string, and leave it overnight to soak.
 Rinse off your cleaned fittings the next morning, and put your bathroom back together.
 If this trick doesn’t increase water pressure and you believe there is a more severe mineral clog inside the pipes, call in a plumber to assess and correct the problem.

 5. Open your main water valve.

-7. Replace the water pressure regulator.
+6. Replace the regulator.

 7. Look out for leaks.